In a Nutshell:

 Check Current Price

 This chair isn’t for everyone.
-In fact, one of the dangers of buying a chair that’s “too big” for you is that propelling it yourself becomes a punishing exercise that will leave your forearms aching and bruised in short order.
+One of the dangers of buying a chair that’s “too big” for you is that propelling it yourself becomes a punishing exercise that will leave your forearms aching and bruised in short order.

-One of the keys to a comfortable ride is to make sure you get a chair that’s just big enough for you to fit comfortably into, with little room to spare.
+One of the keys to a comfortable ride is to ensure you get a chair that’s just big enough to fit comfortably into, with little room to spare.
 Get one too small, and you won’t be able to use it at all.
 Get one too big, and you’ll only be able to use it with help.

-Medline is one of the major players in the mobility industry, and the makers of a wide range of high-quality products.
-This brute, constructed of solid steel, is no exception and a real workhorse of a chair, for the right user.
+Medline is one of the major players in the mobility industry and the maker of a wide range of high-quality products, which you can read about in our Medline wheelchair reviews.
+This brute, constructed of solid steel, is no exception and a real workhorse of a chair for the right user.

-The design is quite strong, but it’s not a perfect chair, and in the sections that follow here in our Medline Bariatric Wheelchair review, we’ll go over everything: the good, the bad, and the in-between, so you’ve got all the information you need to make an informed purchasing decision.
+The design is quite strong, but it’s not a perfect chair.
+In the sections that follow in our Medline Bariatric Wheelchair review, we’ll go over everything: the good, the bad, and the in-between, so you’ve got all the information you need to make an informed purchasing decision.

 Ready to take a closer look?
 Let’s jump right in!